NSF Postdoctoral Researcher Mentoring Plan

 The following resources are available for K-State postdocs.
 The Office of the Vice President for Research also houses the K-State Postdoctoral Association website.

-- The Office of Research and Sponsored Programs (ORSP) offers a series of workshops each semester that are open to postdocs on writing competitive research proposals and on specific funding programs/agencies.
+- The Office of Research Development, or ORD, offers a series of workshops each semester that are open to postdocs on writing competitive research proposals and on specific funding programs/agencies.
 Please consult our events calendar to see the topics and dates for these workshops.

 - The University Research Compliance Office offers a series of training modules on responsible professional practices including the responsible conduct of research.

-- Kansas State University is a sustaining member of the National Postdoctoral Association (NPA).
+- Kansas State University is a sustaining member of the National Postdoctoral Association, or NPA.
 Both postdocs and their faculty mentors/PIs are eligible for free membership in the NPA, which is an invaluable resource for online professional and career development materials.
-The Association provides program activities in three areas: advocacy and education, resource development, and community building/networking.
+The association provides program activities in three areas: advocacy and education, resource development, and community building/networking.
 A welcome letter and instructions for joining as affiliate members are available on the K-State Postdoctoral Association website.